FlorianHeinrichs/ti_fpca/README.md

-# GT-PCA: General Transform-Invariant Principal Component Analysis
+# TI-FPCA: Transform-Invariant Functional Principal Component Analysis

-This repository contains code that implements the methodology proposed in "GT-PCA: Effective and Interpretable Dimensionality Reduction with General Transform-Invariant Principal Component Analysis".
+This repository contains code that implements the methodology proposed in "TI-FPCA: Effective and Interpretable Dimensionality Reduction with Transform-Invariant Functional Principal Component Analysis".

 The core functions are in pc_layer.py (GTPCA_Layer, add_principal_component and
 full_embedding):